cabralada/reactjsonstudy/README.md

-# React Test with Charts.JS
+# React with Charts.JS
+That was a test with ReactJS, GitHub API and React-Charts-2

 Try to use a **MAC** or **Linux**